USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 >CP007799.1 Nissle 1917, complete genome # header of Nissle1917.fasta
 ```

-19. Moved fasta files to test directory.
+19. (9Feb2021) Moved fasta files to test directory.
 Run debug mode and test following code.
 Seemed to work fine, although I can't run it long enough to see if the same contig ID error message will show up.
 But each of the reference strains got a prokka_fasta folder made.
 ```
 module load miniconda
 source activate ~/dot_files/.conda/envs/prokka_env
 for file in *.fasta; do tag=$file%.fasta; prokka -prefix "$tag" -locustag "$tag" -genus Escherichia -strain "$tag" -outdir "$tag"_prokka -force -addgenes "$file" -centre X -compliant; done
 ```

-20. Submitted slurm job using `prokka.slurm`.
+20. (9Feb2021) Submitted slurm job using `prokka.slurm`.
 Job #5532526, started at 11:09am and finished at 3:25pm.
+Stderr and stdout logs say job was completed with no errors.

 #### Files generated (for each isolate):
 * *_pol.fasta%.fasta_prokka/